• News & Events

 “I was assigned a wonderful mentor who supported me throughout the entire journey—answering questions about assignments, about insecurities I had about going into the field, or even about becoming faculty and navigating the tenure process.”

-Her journey came full circle earlier this year, when CVHEC invited her to share her story on its panel at the California Dual Enrollment Equity Conference in Sacramento and later on the state Department of Education’s “Bridge to Success” podcast.
-Now she teaches dual enrollment courses herself, offering her students opportunities she never imagined possible when she first entered the classroom.
+Her journey came full circle earlier this year, when CVHEC invited her to share her story on its panel at the California Dual Enrollment Equity Conference in Sacramento and later on the state Department of Education’s “Bridge to Success” podcast along with Sanger High School English teacher Seth Williams.
+Now they teach dual enrollment courses offering their students opportunities they never imagined possible when they first entered the classroom.

 “Passing It On”